dotansimha/graphql-code-generator/docs/getting-started/index.md

     $ graphql-codegen init

-Question by question, it will guide you through the whole process of setting up a schema, selecting and intalling plugins, picking a destination of a generated file and a lot more.
+Question by question, it will guide you through the whole process of setting up a schema, selecting and installing plugins, picking a destination of a generated file and a lot more.

 If you don't want to use the wizard, we've got you covered, just continue reading the next sections.